HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/how-assettracker-works.md

 - **Expansion Hub**, this is a connection hub for the various components and the gateway.
 - **Master Module**, this is the main module in a rack assembly
 - **Extension Module**, this is an extension connected to the Master Module or another Extension Module.
-- **Asset Tag**, this is the magnetic RFID that connects the asset to the AssetTracker strip.
+- **Asset Tag**, this is the magnetic RFID that connects the asset to the AssetTracker Strip.
 - **AssetTracker Strip**, this is the combination of a Master and Extension Modules installed in an equipment rack and connected to a Gateway.

 ## Software